Short Course: Financial Markets for Public Policy Professionals

 Restricted to pre-registered WWS students

-For over six years, JRCPPF has offered this popular intensive course, held before the start of fall classes, to all Woodrow Wilson School MPPs and second-year MPAs, by application only.
+For over eight years, JRCPPF has offered this popular short course, held before the start of fall classes, to all Woodrow Wilson School MPPs and second-year MPAs, by application only.

 The events of the last decade highlight the need for public policy professionals to understand how financial markets operate.
 However, given the wide range of institutions in global financial markets, the seemingly endless number of instruments in which they deal and the specialized functions they perform, the world of finance can seem impenetrable to those who are not in the industry.